zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_nic_list.rst

 expand_names
-  If True and :literal:`full\_properties` is set, additional artificial properties will be returned for the names and other identification of the backing adapter and port.
-Default: False.
+  If True and :literal:`full\_properties` is True, additional artificial properties will be returned for the names and other identification of the backing adapter and port.
+See the return value for details.

   | **required**: False
   | **type**: bool